CSU-Theory-Suite/theory-suite-wiki/README.rst

 Structure of the repo
 ---------------------

-As you can see the repository contains two main folders, the :code:`docs` folder and the :code:`sphinx` folder.
+As you can see, the repository contains two main folders, the :code:`docs` folder and the :code:`sphinx` folder.
 The :code:`docs` folder contains all the relevant files for hosting the webpage on github-pages, in almost all of the cases you will not be editing any of those files manually so you should focus on the :code:`sphinx` folder.
-This one is the root folder of our wiki and we can find the :code:`source` folder in it.
+This is the root folder of our wiki and we can find the :code:`source` folder in it.
 This second folder contains all the files needed for generating the final html files that will end up in the :code:`docs` folder.

-Here we have one folder per each one of the main sections of our webpage.
-Per each one of the subsections we will always find at least an .rst file.
-If it requires lots of additional resources or its subsequent subsections are long we will find a folder with the same name and within this folder we will find the appropriate contents, be it a folder with all the image files, or all the subsequent subsections .rst files.
+Here we have one folder for each one of the main sections of our webpage.
+Per each one of the subsections we will always find at least one .rst file.
+If it requires lots of additional resources or its subsequent subsections are long, we will find a folder with the same name and within this folder we will find the appropriate contents, be it a folder with all the image files, or all the subsequent subsections' .rst files.

 How to contribute to the wiki
 -----------------------------

-Although we are planning on including a more detailed explanation in the near future directly here is a very short walkthrough for making changes in the webpage.
+Here is a short walkthrough for making changes to the webpage, such as correcting typos or adding tutorials.

 1. Fork the repository
 ......................

-On the top-right of the repository page you should be able to see a "fork" button this allows you to create a clone of the current repository in your own github account.
+On the top-right of the repository page you should be able to see a "Fork" button (between "Watch" and "Star").
+This button allows you to create a clone of the current repository in your own GitHub account.
+This is now your own repository and you can make and implement changes as you see fit without editing the primary page (owned by CSU-Theory-Suite).

+Rather that appearing as :code:`CSU-Theory-Suite/theory-suite-wiki`, your fork of this repository will be shown as :code:`YOUR-GITHUB-USERNAME/theory-suite-wiki` (or something else if you changed the name).

 2. Clone your github's fork on your computer ............................................

+Cloning this repository on your own computer will allow you to make edits more easily using programs such as Visual Studio Code, or even just the terminal.
+However, it is important to ensure that the clone on your computer is updated the same as your forked repository on the GitHub website, and possibly that your online fork is updated to the primary repository owned by CSU-Theory-Suite.

-Open the repository page of the fork you just created, go to the "<> Code" button and copy your preferred URL.
+To clone your fork onto your computer, open the repository page of the fork you just created, go to the green "<> Code" button at the top right, and copy your preferred URL.

-Then open a terminal and navigate to the folder where you will be getting a local copy of the repository.
-We will assume that the Documents/csu-theory-suite is where we want our local copy.
+Then, open a terminal and navigate to the folder where you will be getting a local copy of the repository.
+We will assume that the :code:`Documents/theory-suite-wiki` is where we want our local copy.

 .. code:: shell